Microsoft Desktop Optimization Pack: Microsoft Application Virtualization (App-V)

 An application virtualization and application streaming platform that allows clients to run applications locally via on demand streaming from a centralized server.
 This makes sure that all clients run the application with the same configuration.
 App-V also allows standalone virtualized applications to run locally on the client.
-Starting with Windows 10 Anniversary Update, this item became part of Windows 10 and is no longer included in MDOP.
+Starting with Windows 10 Anniversary Update, the App-V client became part of Windows 10 and is no longer included in MDOP.
+The App-V Sequencer became part of the Windows Assessment and Deployment Kit.

 Microsoft User Experience Virtualization (UE-V)

 A replacement for roaming profiles that will allow user preferences and settings to roam between different environments and types of devices.
 Starting with Windows 10 Anniversary Update, this item became part of Windows 10 and is no longer included in MDOP.
+The template generator for Microsoft UE-V became a part of the Windows Assessment and Deployment Kit (Windows ADK).

 Microsoft Enterprise Desktop Virtualization (MED-V)

 A desktop virtualization solution: It allows a physical Windows 7 workstation to host one or more virtual machines that run their own operating systems on a Windows Virtual PC hypervisor, with some transparent integration of the Start Menu and desktop of the virtual machine into that of the host.
 Microsoft advertises MED-V as a compatibility solution that allows enterprises to run legacy applications that will not run natively on Windows 7 to be hosted on a legacy platform such as Windows XP, similarly to the consumer-oriented Windows XP Mode.